The Lovesac (NASDAQ:LOVE) Price Target Raised to $110.00

-The Lovesac (NASDAQ:LOVE) had its price target hoisted by analysts at DA Davidson from $85.00 to $110.00 in a research note issued on Thursday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-DA Davidson’s price target would suggest a potential upside of 25.50% from the company’s previous close.
+The Lovesac (NASDAQ:LOVE) had its target price upped by equities research analysts at Craig Hallum from $85.00 to $110.00 in a note issued to investors on Thursday, The Fly reports.
+The brokerage presently has a “buy” rating on the stock.
+Craig Hallum’s price target indicates a potential upside of 31.86% from the company’s previous close.

-Other equities research analysts have also recently issued research reports about the company.
-TheStreet raised The Lovesac from a “d” rating to a “c-” rating in a research note on Wednesday, April 14th.
-Roth Capital raised their target price on The Lovesac from $85.00 to $95.00 and gave the stock a “buy” rating in a research note on Tuesday.
-Craig Hallum lifted their price objective on The Lovesac from $50.00 to $85.00 in a research note on Wednesday, April 14th.
-Zacks Investment Research cut The Lovesac from a “buy” rating to a “hold” rating in a research note on Tuesday, April 20th.
-Finally, Oppenheimer lifted their price objective on The Lovesac from $60.00 to $85.00 and gave the company an “outperform” rating in a research note on Tuesday, April 20th.
-One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $95.75.
+A number of other research analysts have also recently weighed in on LOVE.
+Roth Capital boosted their target price on shares of The Lovesac from $85.00 to $95.00 and gave the company a “buy” rating in a research note on Tuesday.
+TheStreet raised shares of The Lovesac from a “d” rating to a “c-” rating in a report on Wednesday, April 14th.
+Stifel Nicolaus increased their price target on shares of The Lovesac from $75.00 to $105.00 and gave the stock a “buy” rating in a report on Thursday.
+BTIG Research increased their price target on shares of The Lovesac from $78.00 to $98.00 and gave the company a “buy” rating in a research report on Thursday.
+Finally, Oppenheimer increased their price target on shares of The Lovesac from $60.00 to $85.00 and gave the company an “outperform” rating in a research report on Tuesday, April 20th.
+One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
+The Lovesac has a consensus rating of “Buy” and a consensus target price of $95.75.

-In related news, CEO Shawn David Nelson sold 6,000 shares of The Lovesac stock in a transaction on Monday, April 19th.
-The stock was sold at an average price of $69.00, for a total value of $414,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, CEO Shawn David Nelson sold 6,000 shares of The Lovesac stock in a transaction dated Monday, April 19th.
+The shares were sold at an average price of $69.00, for a total transaction of $414,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Company insiders own 31.31% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Alliancebernstein L.P. lifted its holdings in The Lovesac by 1.9% during the 4th quarter.
-Alliancebernstein L.P. now owns 1,491,128 shares of the company’s stock worth $64,253,000 after buying an additional 27,705 shares during the last quarter.
-Federated Hermes Inc. lifted its holdings in The Lovesac by 13.5% during the 1st quarter.
-Federated Hermes Inc. now owns 780,197 shares of the company’s stock worth $44,159,000 after buying an additional 92,542 shares during the last quarter.
-BlackRock Inc. lifted its holdings in The Lovesac by 7.8% during the 1st quarter.
-BlackRock Inc. now owns 774,331 shares of the company’s stock worth $43,826,000 after buying an additional 56,037 shares during the last quarter.
-Hood River Capital Management LLC lifted its holdings in shares of The Lovesac by 13.0% in the 4th quarter.
-Hood River Capital Management LLC now owns 771,620 shares of the company’s stock valued at $33,249,000 after purchasing an additional 88,729 shares during the last quarter.
-Finally, Great Lakes Advisors LLC lifted its holdings in shares of The Lovesac by 4.4% in the 1st quarter.
-Great Lakes Advisors LLC now owns 176,948 shares of the company’s stock valued at $10,015,000 after purchasing an additional 7,437 shares during the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Acadian Asset Management LLC purchased a new position in The Lovesac during the 1st quarter valued at about $25,000.
+Point72 Hong Kong Ltd purchased a new position in The Lovesac during the 1st quarter valued at about $25,000.
+Royal Bank of Canada increased its stake in The Lovesac by 97.9% during the 1st quarter.
+Royal Bank of Canada now owns 651 shares of the company’s stock valued at $37,000 after purchasing an additional 322 shares in the last quarter.
+Captrust Financial Advisors increased its stake in The Lovesac by 37.4% during the 1st quarter.
+Captrust Financial Advisors now owns 892 shares of the company’s stock valued at $50,000 after purchasing an additional 243 shares in the last quarter.
+Finally, SG Americas Securities LLC bought a new stake in The Lovesac during the 1st quarter valued at about $102,000.
 92.15% of the stock is owned by institutional investors.

 About The Lovesac